blacklightpy/vaultofknowledge/Culture/Jewish Culture.md

+- Joothan: Malayalam word, derived from Judah
+- Yehud: The Babylonian province of what was previously Judah
+- Ya'uda: Assyrian cuneiform writing of the name Judah
+# Scriptures
 - Talmud: The canonical oral law which helps interpret the laws of the Tanakh.
 It is the collection of sayings by the rabbis and Jewish scholars.
 	- Mishnah: How to apply the commandment of the Torah
 	- Gemara: Clarifies the doubts in Mishnah in more detail